 Detective Shaughnessy telling Hotch in the first scene of "Omnivore", "you're going to have to pay for my sins" in regards to the Reaper.
 When you've seen the entire arc, especially "100"?
 Horrifyingly accurate.

-He Really Can Act: All the time; see Playing Against Type, below.
-Special mention goes to Dawson, who somehow manages to go between three vastly different personalities - a scared young man, a tyrannical fundamentalist father, and a dispassionate, wrathful angel - with vastly different body languages multiple times in the space of seconds.
+Special mention goes to James Van Der Beek, who somehow manages to go between three vastly different personalities - a scared young man, a tyrannical fundamentalist father, and a dispassionate, wrathful angel — with vastly different body languages multiple times in the space of seconds.

 Jackson Rathbone brilliantly acting as an UnSub with split personalities, "Adam" and "Amanda", in "Conflicted".